oneblockmore/docs-1/src/operators/joining-the-testnet.md

     listen_address: tcp://0.0.0.0:26656

     # The external_address option is used when registering this node to the
     # network.
-If you are using a sentry node then this should be the public
+If using the Sentry node setup this should be skipped.
-    # ip of the sentry node.
     external_address: tcp://{{ external_address }}:26656

   db: